 Indonesian coffees present specific challenges for specialty roasters.
 Post-harvest processing throughout Indonesia is inconsistent, and the word among some coffee elite is that Indonesian coffees too often suffer from off-flavors as a result.
 In reaction, we have rarely been up to the task of sorting out the gold from what Indonesian coffees we have … Continue reading

-Ethiopia: Blue Nile Yirgacheffe “Blue Nile” Yirgacheffe is the product of a labor intensive partnership partnership between Royal Coffee and the the Keffa mill in the Gedeo area surrounding the Yirgacheffe township.
+Ethiopia: Blue Nile Yirgacheffe “Blue Nile” Yirgacheffe is the product of a labor intensive partnership between Royal Coffee and the the Keffa mill in the Gedeo area surrounding the Yirgacheffe township.
 This superb coffee has achieved a rare, grade 1 designation, meaning nearly zero defect.
-Uncompromising vigilance in harvesting, selecting, sorting and processing … Continue reading
+Uncompromising vigilance in harvesting, selecting, sorting and processing are … Continue reading

 Tuktant and Tchembe: (SOLD OUT!)
 The fanatical coffee folks behind Ninety Plus Coffee go to extraordinary lengths to bring forward some of the most carefully grown, processed, and selected coffee in the world.
 They ascribe unique names to the coffees they import to help the public (and all of us) sort out which coffees are … Continue reading